-Whether you are an eBay pro, or just starting out, getting budget friendly packaging is essential.
-Don't wait until you're at the Post Office to buy your packaging because otherwise you'll get stung.
-Losing out on profits because you haven't purchased budget friendly packaging is a waste and definitely avoidable.
-Here are several ideas for where you can get eBay packaging on a budget.
+Whether you are an eBay pro, or just starting out, getting budget friendly packaging is a must.
+If you wait until you are at the Post Office to buy your packaging then you would get stung.
+Losing out on profits because you haven't purchased budget friendly packaging is a shame.
+Here are plenty of ideas for where you can get eBay packaging from, on a budget.

 What packaging you need for eBay